getify/fasy/README.md

 ] );
 ```

-All FP libraries support `pipe(..)` and `compose(..)` style composition (sometimes referred to by other names, like `flow(..)` and `flowRight(..)`, respectively).
-Where **fasy** is different is that each step in the composition can be asynchronous, and the library keeps things operating together!
+FP libraries traditionally provide synchronous composition with `pipe(..)` and `compose(..)` (sometimes referred to by other names, like `flow(..)` and `flowRight(..)`, respectively).
+But asynchronous composition can be quite helpful!

 ### Async Transducing

-Transducing is another example of FP iteration; it's basically a combination of composition and list/data-structure reduction; multiple `map(..)` and `filter(..)` calls can be composed by representing them as reducers.
-Again, many FP libraries support traditional synchronous transducing, but since **fasy** supports serial-async reduction, it also supports serial-async transducing as well!
+Transducing is another flavor of FP iteration; it's a combination of composition and list/data-structure reduction.
+Multiple `map(..)` and `filter(..)` calls can be composed by transforming them as reducers.
+Again, many FP libraries support traditional synchronous transducing, but since **fasy** has serial-async reduction, you can do serial-async transducing as well!

 Consider: